Master of Engineering (Airworthiness)

 - Master's Minor Research Project

-The course involves a major experimental, computational and/or analytical research project.
+The course involves a minor experimental, computational and/or analytical research project.
 You will work on your project individually or in small groups.
 The course requires you to demonstrate in-depth technical and research skills.
 The project can be completed in conjunction with industry or in a simulated engineering work environment.

 You will also be required to complete one of the following: